illuusio/nginx-config/etc/nginx/conf.d/blocks/README.md

 ## locations.conf
 - Make some tuning for your site cache

+## expires.conf
+- Expires control for something else than reverse proxying

 ## methods.conf
 - Just enable HTTP methods HEAD, GET and POST